sylhare/sylhare.github.io/_posts/2022/2022-03-08-Reduce-in-typescript.md

 If you feel unfamiliar with the notation, this article about [javascript ES6 notation][9] may help you. 👍

+The expected value can be set from the `initialValue` type or added next to the `result` parameter using `:` followed by the expected typescript type.

 ### 2.2.
 With initial value

 Let's set `deadliestCreature` as the initial value: